Fandom (website): Advertising controversies

 Fandom communities have complained of inappropriate advertisements, resource-intensive advertisements, or advertising in the body text area.
 Users have also complained that the advertisements are so resource-intensive and hindering, that they have no choice but to use an ad-blocker to continue using the website.
-The massive amount of ads alters the performance of the website, especially on mobile where the insertion of autoplay videos causes the page to refresh.
-In a report published by Emarketer in mid-2025 about the marketshare of Fandom noted the presence of malvertising within the platform, where there were occasions when ads embedded in wiki pages could redirect to suspicious sites.
+The quantity of advertisements displayed negatively affects the website's performance, especially when viewed on mobile devices.
+A report published by Emarketer in mid-2025 about the marketshare of Fandom noted the presence of malvertising within the platform, where there were occasions when ads embedded in wiki pages could redirect to suspicious sites.

 The excessive monetization model of user-generated content has been criticized by several newspaper outlets, such as the British newspaper The Guardian, who argue that editors do not receive any benefits or rights in return for the content they contribute to the platform.
 Likewise, the Journal of Student Research has called Fandom exploitative and argued that its practices have formed an informational monopoly, making it harder for other sites to compete with them.
 Other concerns were also raised about Fandom's extensive commercialization of user-generated content, where the use of a for-profit model has undermined the quality of part of its database as well as trust in online spaces.

+In 2021, Fandom began collaborating with the US Army and Navy Esports division, where the company began embedding streams on most of its wiki pages.
+The collaboration drew criticism because Fandom was using "view botting" techniques to artificially inflate views of the US Army and Navy streams and recommend content from a channel that had previously been criticized as government propaganda.

 In August 2024, the publishing company Adalytics released a report indicating the presence of major brand advertisements in wiki articles containing obscene material including articles containing racial slurs towards Black people and white supremacist material, as well as content promoting sexual assault on several small wikis hosted by Fandom.
 The AI system used by Fandom supplemented by DoubleVerify and Integral Ad Science was criticized for displaying ads on malicious content.

+In early 2025, Le Monde, one of the largest French newspapers, published an article on how Fandom was becoming a monopoly and affecting the circulation of information online as part of its "Pixels" section, which documents video game development.
+Reporters noted that the company was employing tactics to undermine competition, such as acquiring competing platforms like Gamepedia to reduce the chances of alternatives.
+Additionally, the newspaper noted that new services were created by former Fandom writers, administrators, and employees, such as Wiki.gg and Weird Gloop after multiple conflicts with the company, such as poor communication and a lack of transparency, which caused developers such as Mojang to stop supporting the Minecraft wiki in 2022 after concerns that the company was prioritizing profits over the quality of information, as well as the spread of false data using artificial intelligence and the promotion of dead wikis containing outdated information with the aim of increase ad revenue.